Get started with Dokka

 Apply the Gradle plugin for Dokka in the root build script of your project:

-When documenting multi-project builds, you need to apply the Gradle plugin within subprojects as well:
+When documenting multi-project builds, you need to apply the plugin to every subproject you want to document.
+Share Dokka configuration across subprojects by using one of the following approaches:

-To generate documentation, run the following Gradle tasks:
+To generate documentation, run the following Gradle task:

 Add the Maven plugin for Dokka to the plugins section of your POM file: